McLaren MCL39: Liveries

 The MCL39 used a one-off papaya orange and black geometric dazzle camouflage pattern for its pre-season filming day, as all teams had committed to launching their season liveries at a dedicated event.

 The car's season livery was substantially identical to that of the MCL38.
 McLaren issued a statement explaining that the team had never changed its livery the season after a championship win and never substantially changed a livery during a period of sustained success.

 A special livery inspired by the McLaren M7A – the car that first featured McLaren's papaya livery – was used for the Monaco and Spanish Grands Prix.
 For the British Grand Prix, McLaren once again used a chrome livery inspired by those used from 2006–2014, following on from positive fan reception of those used in 2023 and 2024, but with more chrome than in those years.
 For the United States and Mexico City Grands Prix, McLaren raced a special livery based on Google Gemini's colour palette.
+Finally, for the Abu Dhabi Grand Prix the car was run in a livery designed by a select group of fans that featured artwork commemorating significant moments in the team's history.